mahgol-79lamei/MATLAB/README.md

 This information includes: city name, latitude and longitude in terms of (lat, lng) and country name.
 This program reads the names of a number of cities from a file.
 Then, using the longitude and latitude given in the attached file(cities_distance)for those cities, produce a table of their two-by-two distances in another Excel file
+# Qustion3:
+An image that consists of only black and white pixels is stored with an array of zeros and ones.
+The purpose of the program is to read a black and white image.
+It receives the coordinates of a pixel and then blacks out the closed space containing the given pixel.